aosabook/500lines/interpreter/interpreter.markdown

 Our new implementation is below.
 To keep track of what names are bound to what values, we'll add an `environment` dictionary to the `__init__` method.
 We'll also add `STORE_NAME` and `LOAD_NAME`.
 These methods first look up the variable name in question and then use the dictionary to store or retrieve its value.

 The arguments to an instruction can now mean two different things: They can either be an index into the "numbers" list, or they can be an index into the "names" list.
 The interpreter knows which it should be by checking what instruction it's executing.
-We'll break out this logic --- and the mapping of instructions to what their arguments mean --- into a separate method.
+We'll break out this logic&mdash;and the mapping of instructions to what their arguments mean&mdash;into a separate method.

 ```python
 class Interpreter: